oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

     terraform apply
     ```

-4. To delete the stack, run the following command:
+5. (Optional) After you're done with development and want to delete the stack, run the following command:

     ```bash
     terraform destroy